LarsBodewig/S-Facharbeit/README.md

 # S-Facharbeit

-**This code is heavily outdated and does not adhere to any coding conventions nor reflects my current expirience.**
+**This code is heavily outdated and does not adhere to any coding conventions nor reflects my current experience.**

 Coding project in high school: Implementing a genetic algorithm to allocate students to their course choices.